daniele77/daniele77.github.io/_drafts/flip-model-pattern.md

 When a client needs to perform some task on the data acquired, it asks `SensorNetwork` that returns `current` (i.e., the most recent data acquired).
-An object of class `SensorAcquisition` is granted to remain in life and not change for all the time a client holds the smart pointer (and the same is still valid in garbage collected languages).
+An object of class `SensorAcquisition` is granted to remain in life and unchanged during the whole time a client holds the smart pointer (and the same is still valid in garbage collected languages).

 <!--